If you and your spouse have decided to go to marriage counseling, you are most likely hoping to see positive changes in your relationship.

-There are several things to bear in mind which can help you to get the best out of your counseling experience.
+There are several things you can do in order to get the most out of your counseling experience.
 Seven of these helpful marriage counseling tips are as follows:

 Tip 1: Both of you must be emotionally engaged

-Going for marriage counseling is a purely voluntary step to take, and if you are there unwillingly or under duress, just to pacify your partner then you are unlikely to have a positive result.
+Going for marriage counseling is a purely voluntary step to take, and if you are there unwillingly, just to pacify your partner, you are unlikely to have a positive result.

 Certainly, your counselor will be understanding and compassionate, but their main priority is to help you do the hard work required to improve your marriage.